 Alex directs all training and capacity building initiatives and leads CEGA's efforts to create a network of universities, development agencies and local research institutions that promote rigorous program evaluation.
 Since 2006, she has consulted for the World Bank, designing and implementing randomized controlled trials of large-scale development programs globally.
 She has extensive expertise facilitating impact evaluation workshops for government counterparts and bilateral agencies.
 Previously, she worked for international and local NGOs such as BRAC and Engineers Without Borders.
 Alex holds a MSc in Development Studies from the London School of Economics and a BA in Economics from the Universitat Autonoma de Barcelona.

-Maya manages CEGA's international research capacity building programs in East Africa, Bangladesh, and Indonesia, contributing to local leadership in rigorous program evaluation.
+Maya manages CEGA's training and capacity building portfolio, which includes programs in East Africa and Bangladesh that contribute to local leadership in rigorous program evaluation.
 She has previously worked as a Research Associate for J-PAL South Asia, supporting a randomized evaluation seeking to improve crop prices for smallholder farmers in Gujarat, and later focused on building a partnership between J-PAL and the Government of Tamil Nadu.
 She has also worked as a Research Assistant for Women in Cities International, where she supported an initiative to make five cities around the world safer and more inclusive for adolescent girls.
 Maya holds an MA in International Relations from the Fletcher School at Tufts University and a BA in International Development and World Religions from McGill University.

 Jennifer Sturdy joins BITSS from the Millennium Challenge Corporation (MCC), where she was Director of Independent Evaluations in the health, energy, education, and water sectors.
 In that position, she spearheaded several transparency initiatives, including the establishment of the MCC Evaluation Catalog, as well as the establishment of the MCC Disclosure Review Board for releasing anonymized, public use micro-data.
 Sturdy also instituted several internal protocols for strengthening the design and implementation of the MCC independent evaluation portfolio.
 Before MCC, she spent six years as a consultant for the World Bank, working on several large-scale impact evaluations in the health sector.
 She completed her MS in International and Development Economics at the University of San Francisco.